 - Work at a Soup Kitchen or Shelter.
 You’ll gain so much more than you give by spending time helping out, giving a listening ear, and helping at a shelter or rescue mission.
 Put yourself in their shoes and realize what they most need is knowing someone cares.
 That could be you.

 - Plan Your Year End Donations.
+Deliver your household and closet donations this weekend.
+Send all your financial donations now since charities especially need them.
 No need to wait until December 31 and then panic that you didn’t donate enough this year.
-Get a list together and give generously to places that can make your dollar go further than you ever could on your own.
+Get a list together and give generously to places that you feel drawn to and passionate about.
+Be an Intentional Giver and keep a list to repeat quarterly next year.

 - Write Your Holiday Greeting Cards.
 Surprise your family and friends with a photo card or write a Christmas Letter and send it by email.
 Send your email as a PDF with photos and updates.
 You’ll connect with a wide variety of people, business associates, too!
 Show them you thought of them.